BizzAppDev-Systems/connector-woocommerce/connector_woo_product/README.rst

 * Products Import:
     - Go to Woocommerce Backends.
-    - Add Backend Credentils to Import Partners.
+    - Add Backend Credentils to Import Products.
     - Click 'Import Products' button to Import the Products from Woocommerce.
 * Product Attributes Import:
     - Go to Woocommerce Backends.
-    - Add Backend Credentils to Import Partners.
+    - Add Backend Credentils to Import Product Attributes.
     - Click 'Import Product Attributes' button to Import the Product Attributes from Woocommerce.
 * Product Categories Import:
     - Go to Woocommerce Backends.
-    - Add Backend Credentils to Import Partners.
+    - Add Backend Credentils to Import Product categories.
     - Click 'Import Product Categories' button to Import the Product Categories from Woocommerce.